-From Foundation Stage 2 to Year 2 children have a regular, daily phonics lesson which follow a review, teach practice and apply structure.
+From reception to Year 2 children have a regular, daily phonics lesson which follow a review, teach practice and apply structure.
 The sessions are focused and fully interactive and have a breadth of study which includes application to both reading and writing.

-In addition, children have group guided reading sessions with their teacher or teaching assistant.
+In addition, children have shared reading sessions with their teacher or teaching assistant.
 Children also have access to a range of library materials and class collections of books.
-In year 1 and 2 this takes place at the beginning of the school day.
-Teachers read stories to children and use interactive whiteboards to engage pupils in their reading.
+Everyday teachers read stories to children and use interactive whiteboards to engage pupils in their reading.
 It is important to read for pleasure as well as to improve skills.
 The local library (the BRITE centre) is close to the school and we use this resource as a school.
 We encourage all families to become members to help the children to select their own reading material.

 We expect children to take their books home, to read regularly at home and for parents to be part of this important time.
-This is reading homework.
-A reward system is used to encourage pupils to take pride in their reading skills and to celebrate their hard work when reading at home.
-The home reading incentive supports families to read with their children, who are rewarded for this at certain times with a prize.
+This is their reading homework.

 Children who read regularly at home generally make quicker progress by adding greatly to their ‘reading miles’.